 Advisory Fees for Non-Discretionary Accounts and Model Portfolio Advice These services are furnished for a negotiated fee paid by the purchaser.

-Additional Fee Calculation Information

-NAM's fees are generally payable quarterly or at such other times as agreed upon by the parties involved based upon the market value of assets in the account on the date of valuation, the average of the market value of the assets in the account during the billing period, or the calendar quarterend market value.
-For Institutional Separate Accounts and dual contract Retail SMAs, payment arrangements, including the timing (in advance or in arrears) and billing procedures (which may include sending an invoice and/or deduction of fees), will be agreed upon by NAM and the client.
-In the case of Wrap Fee Program clients and certain dual contract Retail SMAs, payment methods generally will be determined by the Program Sponsor.
+Additional Fee Calculation Information NAM's fees are generally payable guarterly or at such other times as agreed upon by the parties involved based upon the market value of assets in the account on the date of valuation, the average of the market value of the assets in the account during the billing period, or the calendar quarterend market value.
+For Institutional Separate Accounts and dual contract Retail SMAs, payment arrangements, including the timing (in advance or in arrears) and billing procedures (which may include sending an invoice and/or deduction of fees), will generally be agreed upon by NAM and the client.
+In the case of Wrap Fee Program clients and certain dual contract Retail SMAs, billing and payment methods generally will be determined by the Program Sponsor.
+For certain dual contract Retail SMAs, NAM may enter into an arrangement for the Program Sponsor, designated broker, custodian or other third-party to handle the billing.
+In instances where the Program Sponsor, designated broker or custodian handles billing or determines the billing or payment methods for Retail SMAs, the billing policies and procedures of the Program Sponsor, designated broker or custodian, such as fees on account contributions, apply and may differ from NAM's.
+Retail SMA clients should review applicable disclosures of the Plan Sponsor, broker or custodian for information on their billing policies and procedures.
 Program Sponsors typically collect the total wrap fee and remit NAM's fee to NAM.
 Certain dual contract Program Sponsors collect and remit NAM's fee to NAM separately.
 As indicated above, when NAM calculates fees, valuations of account assets are determined in accordance with NAM's valuation procedures, which generally rely on third party pricing services, but may permit the use of other valuation methodologies in certain circumstances.
 NAM's determinations may differ from valuations reflected in a client's custodial statements.
 See also Item 15.
 Further, when NAM calculates fees, certain securities or investments may be valued differently based on factors such as the type of account (Retail SMAs, Institutional Separate Account, etc.), operational systems and/or client instructions.
 Generally, if an account is opened or closed during a billing period, the advisory fees are prorated for that portion of the billing period during which the account was open.
 Accounts of NAM's employees, affiliate employees, former employees or their family members may be managed by NAM without an advisory fee.
 See also Item 15.